 What Problems Can Neurological Physical Therapy Solve?

 Damage to the nervous system can have a significant impact on a person’s mobility.
 Various illnesses and disorders have the same effect.
+One common one?
+A concussion, which results in the need for vestibular therapy.
 When this occurs, patients often benefit from neuro physical therapy.
 This particular type of physical therapy helps restore mobility and minimize or address symptoms in patients affected by nervous system diseases or injuries.

 That’s a fairly general definition.
 To better understand whether physical therapy for neurological disorders is right for you or a loved one, it’s helpful to review some of the more specific problems this form of treatment addresses.